If you’re a new or established director of a company, a series of statutory duties apply to your appointment as a director.

 More than one duty can be breached by one single act by a single director.
 When more than one director cooperates with one another, joint and several liability arises amongst all of the directors involved in the breach of duty.

-About Directors Duties: Owed to Whom?
+Directors' Duties: Owed to Whom?

 The duties apply to directors who are consultants, employees, formally appointed or not formally appointed (such as de facto directors and shadow directors), and whether they are paid for the trouble of their appointment, or not.